 It is believed that the mind is made up of the mental activities that originate from the human brain, which is considered to be a physical organ and part of the body.
 It is easy to recognize cognitive processes taking places in our heads, and your thoughts, beliefs, attitudes, and emotions would be considered workings of the mind.
 The mind is additionally tasked with perceiving the world and making judgments, both of which are affected by our brain’s ability to store memories of past life experiences.
 Scientifically speaking, another important component of the ‘mind’ is consciousness, or one’s ability to subjective experience the world and make meaning of it, yet the field’s foremost leaders are unsure of what it is and what its purpose may be.
 They have came to realize, however, that there are different levels of consciousness in mind which many describe as the conscious, subconscious, and unconscious.

 For the purposes of this article, the easiest individual human aspect to define is the physical body which is made of seemingly solid matter.
 There are a wide variety of bodily systems and psychical organs that allow us to move around and operate in the world around us.
-As modern science has made advancements in the fields of medicine and technology, new knowledge of how bodily components work together have been uncovered and enhanced care-taking strategies have emerged.
+As modern science has made advancements in the fields of medicine and technology, new knowledge of how bodily components work together has been uncovered, and enhanced care-taking strategies have emerged.
+For instance, new technologies in the medical field have proven to be useful for those suffering from heart ailments.
+With revolutionizing equipment and specialized procedures doctors at the Cardiovascular Group and its likes are known to cater to specific heart conditions of individuals.
+In addition to this, newer self-care methods are also emerging.
+These might focus more on how the body is nourished spiritually as well as physically.
+Take, for example, after reading reviews such as Gundry MD Bio Complete 3 reviews and going to an alternative medicine practitioner, you might decide it worthwhile incorporating these ways of taking care of yourself into a new routine that potentially encourages both physical and spiritual nourishment.
 Additionally, it should be noted that while we naturally perceive our bodies as solid structures, this may not be entirely true.
 Today, many believe that the body is actually made up of microscopic bits of energy that move together in a synchronized way.
 Yet still, regardless of the body’s level of solidity, it would be hardest to say that the physical body alone has been tasked with the mind, body, and soul care-taking role.

 Due to the fact that scientists, who are solely concerned with quantifiable evidence, will be quick to dismiss the notion of there being a soul, we will have to turn to the religion of Christianity to increase our understanding of how the majority of westerns think about the spiritual aspects of one’s self.
 Like many religions that believe in a spiritual dimension of individuals, Christians consider the immaterial soul to be who individuals actually are at a deeper level, when compared to the mind and body.
 Christians believe that the soul plays an important role in individuals’ conscience, will, life purpose, and the voice we hear in our hearts.
 It should be pointed out that while Christians think of individuals as actually being their souls, they also believe that there is a spirit within each of us that is directly connected to God.
 This spirit is said to be an unqualified presence that forever remains eternal and one with God.